NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2:146

+**New topic**: Conspiracy theory about Judeochristian theology.

 > Those We have given the Scripture recognize this ˹Prophet˺ as they recognize their own children.
+Yet a group of them hides the truth knowingly.

 We christians recognize Muhammad easily, because Jesus warned us against false prophets, so we knew as soon as we saw him that he is a false prophet.
+But the Quran says that we reject him because we "hide the truth".

 # Surah 2:154

+**New topic**: How Allah abuses his followers.

 > Never say that those martyred in the cause of Allah are dead—in fact, they are alive!